 Beginning October 1, 2021, the contribution rate will be adjusted annually, which shall take effect on the following January 1.

-Instead of a state-run program, employers may elect to offer a private plan, referred to as a voluntary plan.
-An employer’s voluntary plan must meet the following requirements:
+Instead of a state-run program, employers may elect to offer a private plan, referred to as a plan exemption.
+An employer’s private plan must meet the following requirements:

 - Program must fully meet or exceed the state plan.

-- Employers must formally apply for voluntary plan approval with the state’s Department of Family & Medical Leave before implementing the plan.
+- Employers must formally apply for exemption with the state’s Department of Family & Medical Leave before implementing the plan.

-The employer can have a voluntary plan for either family leave, medical leave, or both.
+The employer can have a private plan for either family leave, medical leave, or both.

-- Employees with an average weekly wage less than or equal to 50% of the state average weekly wage will receive an 80% benefit.
+- Employees with an average weekly wage less than or equal to 50% of the state average weekly wage (currently $1,487.78 per week) will receive a benefit of 80% of their weekly wage benefit.

 - Employees earning more than 50% of the state average weekly wage will receive the underlying 80% benefit plus an additional 50% of their average weekly wage that exceeds 50% of the state average weekly wage.

-- The maximum weekly benefit will be $850 (payable starting January 1, 2021 when program is live) through December 31, 2021 and may increase in future calendar years.
+- The maximum weekly benefit will be $850 through December 31 2021, and may increase in future calendar years.

 Yes.
 Employees may take leave on a continuous or intermittent basis.

 Yes.
 Employees covered by the state program are entitled to job protection while on leave.
-During the employee’s leave, the employer must still cover employment-related health insurance benefits as if the employee had continued working.
+During the employee’s leave, the employer must still provide employment-related health insurance benefits as if the employee had continued working, provided the employee continues their share of premium if required by the employer.